 Success One Step At A Time

+That’s why the first step to making a smart goal is to de-chunk into small doable steps.
 Ironically, I came upon the process of “one step at a time” when I was running my first marathon in Hawaii.
 At mile 18, I looked up and saw that monster, Diamond Head, facing me, taunting me.
 No way was I going to be able to get to its top and over to the other side!
 I wanted to quit.
 Every fiber of my body and soul felt whipped.

 Luckily, though, a friend was running with me.
 “Just put one foot in front of the other,” she said.
 “Forget about the finish line.
 Just one foot in front of the other.
 One step at a time.”